zhang-hua/cortana-intelligence-interactive-voice-response-bot/Manual Deployment Guide/README.md

 _Next, we will create LUIS Application that understands intent for Chinese speaker.
 Follow the exact same steps as above, except select the  **ContosoInsurance-CallCenter-Chinese.json** file instead of the json file for English.
 Publish the app and make a note of the App Id_

-Now that we have LUIS applications created for English and Chinese, we need to add our LUIS Account key that we obtained from the Azure portal to these applications.
+Now that we have LUIS applications created for English and Chinese, we need to associate our LUIS API key that we recorded earlier to these applications.

 -   In the [LUIS portal](luis.ai), click on your account name on top right and select **My Settings**.